MSeqDR mvTool Documentation

 October 17, 2018 Dr. Lishuang SHEN 0mvTool V2 – Universal mtDNA Variant Converter and One Stop Annotation

-Besides generic annotations from dbNSFP and Variant Effect Predictor (VEP), mvTool provides allele frequencies in more than 47,000 germline mito-genomes, and disease and pathogenicity classifications from MSeqDR, Mitomap, HmtDB and ClinVar. mvTools also provides mtDNA somatic variants annotations. ‘mvTool API’ is implemented for programmatic access using inputs in VCF, HGVS, or classical mtDNA variant nomenclatures.
-The results are reported as hyperlinked html tables, JSON, Excel and VCF formats.
+Besides generic annotations from dbNSFP and Variant Effect Predictor (VEP), mvTool provides allele frequencies in more than 47,000 germline mito-genomes, and disease and pathogenicity classifications from MSeqDR, Mitomap, HmtDB, and ClinVar. mvTools also provide mtDNA somatic variants annotations. ‘mvTool API’ is implemented for programmatic access using inputs in VCF, HGVS, or classical mtDNA variant nomenclatures.
+The results are reported as hyperlinked HTML tables, JSON, Excel, and VCF formats.

 Mitochondrial DNA variant nomenclature has multiple existing systems used in literature and in different institutes.
 The major ways are:

 1. Classical I: used in literature, PhyloTree, Haplogrep, 8527, 8993G, 8993d, 5787_5789d, 1494.1T, 7472.XA

 3. HGVS Committee: NC_012920.1:m.8993T>G, the reference version is required.
 This is the recommended format, being required by journals and NCBI/ClinVar.
 The short naming like m.8993T>G is also widely used in literature, assuming rCRS as reference.